 When an intervention such as the injection or nerve ablation (RFA) procedure you received at this clinic is successful in reducing your pain, it is tempting to believe that you are “fixed.”
-However, a reduction in pain does not imply a resolution of the issues that are predisposing you to pain on an ongoing basis.
-The procedure you had will reduce your pain for a while but has not fixed underlying pain perpetuating factors.
+However, a reduction in pain does not imply a resolution of the issues that predispose you to pain on an ongoing basis.
+The procedure you had will reduce your pain for a while but it has not fixed the underlying pain.

-This is not necessarily a bad thing.
-A temporary reduction in pain, gives you some time to focus on what matters in terms of your overall bone and joint health
+Although the procedure you had is just a "band-aid" solution, this is not necessarily bad.
+A temporary reduction in pain, gives you some time to focus on what matters for your bone and joint health.

 What are the things that matter?
-The things that matter are the actions that you can take to address the pain perpetuating factors that you have control over.
+It is the actions you can take to address the pain perpetuating factors that you have control over.
 The following are evidence-based lifestyle interventions that you can focus on improving while you are in less pain:

-1. Smoking Cessation: If you smoke, the evidence is clear that it is contributing to your pain.
+1. Smoking Cessation: If you smoke, the evidence is clear that it contributes to your pain.
 We know that people who smoke are more likely to have chronic pain than those who do not.
 There is also an association between the amount that a person smokes and their pain intensity.
 Not only is the pain intensity higher, but they have more sites that are causing them pain.
-Unfortunately, chronic pain often causes a person to smoke more rather than to quit as it is commonly used as a coping mechanism.
+Unfortunately, chronic pain often causes a person to smoke more rather than less.
+It is commonly used as a coping mechanism.
 One factor that may contribute to the pain is that smoking reduces the amount of blood flow to the joints and spine and reduces their capacity to heal areas of injury or degeneration.

-2. Exercise: Physical activity has positive effects on the way we perceive our chronic pain.
+2. Exercise: Physical activity has positive effects on the way we perceive chronic pain.
 It also helps us to improve our physical function, which is often eroded after years of suffering from chronic pain.
 Using physical activity to affect our chronic pain is not easy.
 It requires diligent compliance with a well-designed exercise program.
-Activities like low impact aerobic conditioning, strength training, and stretching, have all been found to be effective.
-Some examples of physical activities that are typically well tolerated and beneficial include tai chi, yoga and aquacise.
+Activities like low-impact aerobic conditioning, strength training, and stretching, have all been found to be effective.
+Some examples of physical activities that are typically well-tolerated and beneficial include tai chi, yoga and aquacise.

-3. Nutrition: Optimizing our nutritional intake is not only necessary for optimal health but may also be essential for optimizing our pain control.
+3. Nutrition: Optimizing our nutritional intake is necessary for optimal health and is essential for optimizing our pain control.
 Navigating the maze of nutritional advice can be challenging, and we can get mired down in the conflicting details.
 Thankfully, there are evidence-based recommendations that can get us started on the road to better eating habits.
 Firstly, the evidence that metabolic syndrome can be a cause of osteoarthritis is established in the literature5.
-Secondly, we know that the lifestyle measures that we define here are known to reduce the incidence of metabolic syndrome significantly.
+Secondly, we know that the lifestyle measures that we define here reduce the incidence of metabolic syndrome significantly.
 What is metabolic syndrome?
-Metabolic syndrome is classically defined as the presence of a group of risk factors including high cholesterol, high blood pressure, high blood sugar and abdominal obesity.
-More recent studies link metabolic syndrome to higher levels of inflammation (and therefore pain) in our joints.
-You don’t need to find the right “diet” plan; you only need to work toward consuming less sugar, refined carbohydrates and consuming more whole foods (fruits & vegetables).
+Metabolic syndrome is classically defined as a group of risk factors including high cholesterol, high blood pressure, high blood sugar and abdominal obesity.
+More recent studies link metabolic syndrome to higher levels of inflammation (and therefore pain) in your joints.
+You don’t need to find the right “diet” plan; you only need to work toward consuming less sugar and highly processed foods.
+Eat less, refined carbohydrates and consuming more whole foods (fruits & vegetables).
 Work to consume fewer pro-inflammatory foods.
-If you want to follow a diet to make it easier, the Mediterranean diet is one of the better-studied diets.

 4. Excess weight.
-Being too heavy not only contributes to extra mechanical load on the body but also contributes to the chronic inflammation that was mentioned earlier and is one of the risk factors in metabolic syndrome.
+Being too heavy contributes to extra mechanical load on the body.
+It also contributes to the chronic inflammation mentioned earlier and is one of the risk factors in metabolic syndrome.

 5. Sleep disorders.
 Sleep is known to be an issue in chronic pain.
-The relationship is defined as “bi-directional,” meaning that pain makes it hard to sleep, and a lack of sleep contributes to more pain.
+The relationship is defined as “bi-directional,” meaning that pain makes it hard to sleep.
+Sleep deprivation then contributes to more pain.
 The importance of protecting our sleep cannot be overstated.
-Simple and proven techniques to improve the quality of sleep are available.
+Simple and proven techniques to improve the quality of sleep are readily available.